TamerExpelGitHub/rarwe/README.md

 >   - `{{#unless}} content... {{else}} content... {{/unless}}` - for unless/else block scope
 >   - `{{#unless}} content... {{else if}} content... {{/unless}}` - for unless/else if block scope
 > - `{{ each` - essentially a for loop - `{{#each list as |item|}} <li>item.attr</li> {{/each}}`

+## Understanding setupController

+> A hook that comes in handy when you want to set properties on the controller (from the routes)

+## Understanding resetController

+> A hook used to update controller properties when moving between routes.
+It's called on the route everytime a route transition is initiated.

 ## Ember Services